 Do you have much experience in caring for women with a twin pregnancy?

 Yes, we have extensive experience in antenatal management, ultrasound scanning and delivery of twin pregnancies.
 While working in Ireland, Dr. Colin Walsh helped to run a weekly ultrasound clinic for high-risk multiple pregnancies, managing 10-12 sets of high-risk twins/triplets every week.

 Yes.
 We provide expert professional care for all pregnancies.

 Which hospitals do you deliver at?

-Dr. Colin Walsh delivers most of his private patients at North Shore Private Hospital.
-This is located only 5 minutes from our rooms and ensures he is readily available during your labour and delivery.
-Occasionally, for women with certain medical problems or requiring preterm delivery, it may be preferable to arrange delivery at Royal North Shore Hospital.
+Dr. Colin Walsh delivers private patients at North Shore Private Hospital and the Mater Hospital.
+Both hospitals are located only minutes from our rooms ensuring he is readily available during your labour and delivery.

 I have an obstetric emergency – who should I contact?